ehlke-hepworth/time_series_visualizer/README.md

 ### Additional Suggestions
 Improvements need to be made throughout the application.
-An important suggestion:
+However, one important suggestion:

 - This application is developed for laptop-sized screens.
 Therefore, it needs to be improved to fit multiple screen-sizes.